Be The Future Of Community

 South Yorkshire Police offers two DHEP courses - one for those who want to be a Police Constable and one for those who want to be a Detective.

-Our Police Degree Holder Entry Programme (DHEP) (PC) programme is currently closed.
+Our Police Degree Holder Entry Programme (DHEP) (PC) programme is currently open.
+Click here to apply.

 If you want to study first